 Nené Marine, in the block Marine XII, of which we are a producer with 65%, produces hydrocarbons from the pre-salt formation Djeno, 28 m under water, near existing plants.
 We began producing in the offshore field in 2014, eight months after getting the production permit and 16 months after discovering it through exploration.
 The complete development of the field is through various phases and involves installing a production and drilling platform with over 20 wells, with a ceiling of 50,000 barrels of oil equivalent a day.
 In 2019, phase 2A operations for the Nené Marine project began, with 12 new wells linked to two platforms going into production, making a total of 15 wells.
 The year also saw phase 2B for Nené approved.
 We also began building a new platform, which will be installed in 2020, alongside new undersea pipework.
 Drilling of the first well in phase 2B has already begun, in preparation for the early production launch, and we are making the most of synergies with existing facilities.
-We are also about to complete installation of the third turbine, which will increase electrical generation capacity at Congo power station (20% of which is owned by Eni) by 170 MW.
+We also completed installation of the third turbine, which will increase electrical generation capacity at Congo power station (20% of which is owned by Eni) by 170 MW.
 The extra gas will be produced in the block.

 Phase 2A of the project completed